umarsaeedcheema/umarsaeedcheema/README.md

 - 📫 How to reach me: ...
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->

-Hi there!
-I'm Umar Saeed Cheema, a passionate Full-Stack Software Engineer who loves building innovative solutions.
+A passionate Full-Stack Software Engineer who loves building innovative solutions.
 With experience in cutting-edge technologies, I focus on crafting efficient and scalable web applications.
-When I’m not immersed in coding, you’ll likely find me honing my skills in calligraphy or playing a competitive match of FIFA.
+When I’m not immersed in coding, you’ll likely find me honing my skills in calligraphy or playing a match of FIFA.
 Explore my projects and feel free to connect.

 <!--
 - 🔭 I’m currently working on [Open Data Pakistan](https://opendata.com.pk/)